How to Unblock a Shower Drain Without Chemicals

 Sometimes all you require is a reliable wire hanger

-Straighten out a wire hanger as much as possible, leaving one end of the hanger in its original shape.
+Straighten a wire hanger as straight as you can, but leave the other end in its original shape.

-Insert the hook into the drain and fish around for hair and debris.
-Get rid of anything that comes up.
+Hook it into the drain and search for hairs and debris.
+Take out whatever comes up.

 Method 3: Wet/Dry Vacuum

-If you have access to an upright vacuum that is dry and wet, this method might be the best option for you.
+If you have access to a wet/dry vacuum it could be the best option for you.

 Step 4: Turn on Vacuum

-Then, turn on the vacuum and let it run for about three minutes.
-This will help clear any blockages from the shower drain.
+Turn on the vacuum and let it run for about three minutes.
+This will help clear any obstructions from your shower drain.

 Method | Supplies Needed | Steps |